 Coast Guard, DHS.

-The Coast Guard is proposing to establish special local regulations for certain waters of the Upper Potomac River.
-This action is necessary to provide for the safety of life on these navigable waters located at National Harbor, MD, during a swim event on the morning of June 23, 2019.
-This rule would prohibit persons and vessels from entering the regulated area unless authorized by the Captain of the Port Maryland-National Capital Region or the Coast Guard Patrol Commander.
-We invite your comments on this proposed rule.
+The Coast Guard is establishing special local regulations for certain waters of the Upper Potomac River.
+This action is necessary to provide for the safety of life on the navigable waters located at National Harbor, MD, during a swim event on the morning of June 23, 2019.
+This regulation prohibits persons and vessels from entering the regulated area unless authorized by the Captain of the Port Maryland-National Capital Region or the Coast Guard Patrol Commander.

 Start Further Info